 So, I ask again, why in the world would Paul be “hastening to be at Jerusalem” for an abolished “so-called-ceremonial” Law observance, especially if he had “supposedly” been preaching throughout all of the Near East that the Law of Moses was abolished?
 What a hypocrite!!!

-Either Paul is a hypocrite, and therefore not worthy of listening to, or he is actually keeping and guarding the Law of God given through Moses in these verses and has been greatly misunderstood, and misrepresented; (Please read ‘Hypocrite or Hard to Understand‘).
+Either Paul is a hypocrite, and therefore not worthy of listening to, or he is actually keeping and guarding the Law of God given through Moses in these verses and has been greatly misunderstood, and misrepresented; (Please click this link and read ‘Hypocrite or Hard to Understand‘).
 Peter warned us that Paul can be hard to understand ~

 2 Peter 3:15-17 15“And count the patience of our Lord as salvation, just as our beloved brother Paul also wrote to you according to the wisdom given him, 16as he (Paul) does in all his letters when he speaks in them of these matters.
 There are some things in them that are hard to understand, which the ignorant and unstable twist to their own destruction, as they do the other Scriptures.
 17You therefore, beloved, knowing this beforehand, take care that you are not carried away with the error of lawless people and lose your own stability”.